HHTseng/MarkovRNNs/README.md

 ```

 ## Results & Interpretations
-- Take *k=4* for MNIST.
-In figure of *q_z(t)*, the horizontal axis is time, vertical axis shows which LSTM to look.
+1. Take *k=4* for MNIST.

+- In figure of *q_z(t)*, the horizontal axis is time, vertical axis shows which LSTM to look.
 The color palette indicates the probability of the LSTM being used.

-In figure of *z(t)*, the yellow color indicates which was actually used by Gumbel softmax sampling.
+- In figure of *z(t)*, the yellow color indicates which LSTM was actually used by Gumbel softmax sampling.
 <img src="./fig/qz_t_digit3.png" width="100%">

-Over all probability of choosing each LSTM
+- Over all probability of which LSTM being chosen
 <img src="./fig/digit9_transition.png" width="60%">